ITAndreHoch/Prometheus-federation/README.md

 |----------|----------|------|
 | admin    | admin    | 3000 |

+Access to individual servers: vagrant ssh "name of machine" eg. *vagrant ss prometheus1 ; sudo su -*

+check status: *vagrant status*

 All components will automatically deploy like: servers, os, application, and configuration.
 Important: Configuration of Grafana - DATASOURCES, DASHBORD will be also implemented.

-Connection to individual servers: vagrant ssh "name of machine" eg. prometheus1

-check status:
-vagrant status

 ***
 **Target configuration:**